-Downsampling the data proportionally to 5% of its original size while maintaining relative density did not perform as consistently as expected.
-Clusters from Downsampling performed highly with K-means, though this was to be expected as the downsampling already preprocessed the original data using K-means clusters as the original basis for reduction, potentially leading to positive bias in the K-means cluster Silhouette Scores.
+Downsampling the data set proportionally to 5% of its original size while maintaining relative density did not perform as consistently as expected.
+Clusters from downsampling performed highly with k-means, though this was to be expected, as the downsampling already preprocessed the original data using k-means clusters as the original basis for reduction, potentially leading to positive bias in the k-means cluster silhouette scores.